1. Problem Statement

 4. Engineering Solutions & Issue Resolution

-- Format Halucinations: Initially, the Gemini model returned valid JSON but wrapped it in Markdown formatting (
+- Format issues: Gemini initially returned valid JSON wrapped in Markdown code fences (

 5. Potential Future Improvements